Rchou97/rchou97.github.io/_pages/cv.md

 * **Ministry of the Interior and Kingdom Relations**
   * Data Engineer (July 2025 - Present)
-    * Responsible for extracting, maintaining, and ensuring sustainable storage of our data within our data warehouse to perform HR analytics for the civil servants of the Netherlands.
+    * Responsible for extracting, maintaining, and ensuring sustainable storage of our data within our data warehouse to perform HR analytics from SAP data for the civil servants of the Netherlands.
     * Designing the data warehouse via data modelling for improving data storage and ensuring business requirements are fulfilled.
-    * Configuring data quality tests using dbt to ensure continuous tests before and after each incremental delivery.
+    * Configuring data quality tests using dbt to ensure continuous tests before and after each incremental and snapshot delivery.
+    * Build-up data platform by supplying the team of new ETL helpers for pilling data from various sources and loading into different formats.
-    * Used technologies: SQL (PostgreSQL), GitLab, Python (Pandas/Polars), and dbt.
+    * Used technologies: SQL (PostgreSQL), GitLab, Python (Pandas/Polars), S3 (Nextcloud), and dbt.

 * **ASN Bank**
   * Data Engineer (November 2023 - July 2025)